johndwells/Minimee/README.md

 * __Minimee [DEBUG]:__ Indicates a potential issue to resolve
 * __Minimee [ERROR]:__ Something has gone wrong, and Minimee has failed

-### combine="no" and minify="no" no longer disables
+### When combine="no" and minify="no" together
 With Minimee 1.x if you were to set both `combine="no"` and `minify="no"`, Minimee would disable itself and not run at all.
-Now, Minimee will continue to run, and still create cached files of what assets it parses (they will simply not be combined into a single file, and/or not be minified).
+Now, _Minimee will continue to run_, and still create cached files of what assets it parses - they will simply not be combined into a single file, and/or not be minified.

 _Note: In the case of CSS, there still may be minimal processing to prepend URLs to @import() and image url() values so that your styles continue to work as expected._